joecullin/aoc2020/journal.md

 # Misc notes & thoughts.

 ---
+## Day 19

+Feeling very grateful for the couple of hints included in part two's instructions.
+I'm sure I would've burned a lot of cycles looking for a generic solution, rather than looking at those two specific rules.

+---
 ## Day 15

 Part 2: Part 1 plus a bonus 15 minutes of maxing out my cpu.
 But it gets the right answer!
 Now off to reddit to find out the trick ...